-Nurture, the automated, AI based lead nurturing system by AutoLeadStar, enables Dealers to generate new revenue from existing CRM customers by leveraging data, identifying new opportunities, and engaging customers with scalable, hyper-personalized, omni-channel communication across an optimized platform.
+Nurture, the automated, AI based lead nurturing system by AutoLeadStar, enables Dealers to generate new revenue from existing CRM shoppers by leveraging data, identifying new opportunities, and engaging shoppers with scalable, hyper-personalized, omni-channel communication across an optimized platform.
 The Nurture Overview page is where you can view and track performance.

-You can log into your Nurture Dashboard to view and analyze performance as well as dive into customer segments and edit emails and campaigns by visiting https://dashboard.autoleadstar.com/nurture/overview.
+You can log into your Nurture Dashboard to view and analyze performance as well as dive into shopper segments and edit emails and campaigns by visiting https://dashboard.autoleadstar.com/nurture/overview.

 The data leveraged inside of Nurture comes several data sources including the Dealership's CRM, Dealer Offers, Manufacturer Offers (OEM), the Dealership's Inventory, and of course the Dealership's website data, tracked using the AutoLeadStar code snippet.